MrPIvanov/SoftUni/03-CHECK-Software Tech/ReadMe.txt

-Some PHP and Java homeworks, and practical exams are missing.
+Some PHP and Java homeworks,exam preparations and practical exams are missing.
 I am not going to finish them...